thirdweb-dev/go-sdk/docs/storage.md

 #### Upload

-Upload method can be used to upload a generic payload to IPFS.
+Upload method can be used to upload a generic payload to IPFS\.

 data: the individual data to upload to IPFS